CII Frequently Asked Questions

-A pharmacist cannot fill a CII prescription unless it is tendered by the pharmacy on or before the 14th day after the date of issue.
+Generally a pharmacist cannot fill a CII prescription unless it is tendered by the pharmacy on or before the 14th day after the date of issue.
 “Tendered” means received by the pharmacy.
 The counting of the fourteen days begins on the day after the date on which the practitioner wrote the prescription, except where a CII prescription has a future fill, or “do not fill until” date written on it, in which case the fourteen days begins on the day after the future fill or “do not fill until” date.

 Can a CII prescription be post-dated?

-Yes, a practitioner can post-date a CII prescription.
+No, a practitioner cannot post-date a CII prescription.
 Each prescription must be dated the day that the practitioner wrote it.
 However, a practitioner may write prescriptions to be filled at a future date by writing on the face of the prescription a phrase such as “Do not fill before (date)” or “Do not dispense until (date).”
 Three cautions regarding such prescriptions:

 - The date of issuance of the prescription must be the date the practitioner actually wrote the prescription;

-- The prescription must be received within 14 days of the do not fill until date regardless of when the prescription may be allowed to be filled;
+- The prescription must be received within 14 days of the “do not fill until” date to fall within the 14-day rule;

 - Federal law prohibits the issuance of more than a 90-day supply using post-dated prescriptions.

 Can a CII prescription be written for more than a one month supply?

 Nevada does not limit the quantity that a practitioner can prescribe for CII prescriptions or for any drug with the exception of one scenario due to the implementation of AB 474.